Brook Street Works, Hanley, Stoke-on-Trent

 |1844||1864||Worthington & Green||Some give the build date as 1842|

 Brook Street (now Century Street) in the 1890's

 The works can been

 seen at the junction of Brook Street (to the right)

-and Clarence Street (to the left) (now Samson Street).
+and Lower Clarence Street (to the left) (renamed to Samson Street & now demolished).

 1880 map showing the Brook Street works (red)